MTrabka/SQL-projects/README.md

 - Stacking tables with `UNION`
 - Common Table Expressions (`WITH`) for temporary queries
 - Filtering and ordering results for insights (e.g., most popular posts, highest scoring subreddit posts, average scores by subreddit)

+### Project 13: VR Startup Company

+In this project, I analyzed employee and project data for **Codecademy Virtual Reality (CVR), Inc.** to ensure projects can be staffed efficiently.
+Each project requires a Project Manager, Team Lead, Designer, DBA, and **at least two Developers**.
+I explored who hasn’t chosen a project, which projects lack staff, which projects attract the most employees, and whether we have enough developers.
+As a bonus, I used Myers–Briggs personality rules to surface the most common personality, see which projects they prefer, and compute—per employee—the number of incompatible co-workers.

+**Skills Practiced:**
+- Table exploration and schema reasoning
+- Joins for staffing insights (`INNER JOIN`, `LEFT JOIN`)
+- Anti-joins with subqueries (`NOT IN`)
+- Aggregations and grouping (`COUNT`, `GROUP BY`, `HAVING`, `ORDER BY`)
+- Headcount math with scalar subqueries (e.g., developer slots per project)
+- Conditional logic with `CASE` and subqueries to apply compatibility rules